rdiess/LAMP/lampArticle.md

 <br />
 <br />
-If Apache has been integrated succesfully, the output should contain a section similar to this:
+If Apache has been integrated succesfully, your output should contain a section like this:

 <br />